oscar-franzen/alona/README.md

                                   [default: True]
   --mrnafull                      Data come from a full-length protocol, such
-                                  as SMART-seq2.  [default: False] -d, --delimiter [auto|tab|space]
+                                  as SMART-seq2.  [default: False] --exclude_gene TEXT             Remove any gene matching this regular expression.
+  -d, --delimiter [auto|tab|space]
                                   Data delimiter.
 The character used to
                                   separate data values.
 The default setting is